arindam89/learn-bun-webapi/10-bun-v1.3-features/README.md

 3. **Zero-Config Frontend Development** - Building modern web applications without complex build setups
 4. **Security-First Development** - Implementing comprehensive security measures in your applications
 5. **Advanced Package Management** - Using package catalogs for dependency optimization in large projects
+6. **Built-in Routing Excellence** - Creating powerful APIs with Bun 1.3's enhanced routing capabilities
+7. **Modern API Patterns** - Building production-ready APIs with REST, real-time, and background processing
-6. **Production-Ready Patterns** - Best practices for deploying Bun 1.3 applications
+8. **Production-Ready Patterns** - Best practices for deploying Bun 1.3 applications

-These skills will enable you to build faster, more secure, and more maintainable applications using the latest Bun 1.3 features.
+These skills will enable you to build faster, more secure, and more maintainable applications using the latest Bun 1.3 features, including revolutionary routing that eliminates the need for external frameworks.